Erfan-Ahmadi/BokehDepthOfField/README.md

 # Bokeh Depth Of Field

-Implementing Different Algorithms to mimic Bokeh Depth Of Field: A Physical Camera Effect created due to Aperture size and shape
+Implementing Different Algorithms to mimic Bokeh Depth Of Field: A Physical Camera Effect created due to Focal Length, Aperture size, shape

 This Project is using [The Forge Rendering API](https://github.com/ConfettiFX/The-Forge), a cross-platform rendering, and targeted for these devices: PC, Android, macOS, IOS, IPad OS devices.